 When I think of aprons I think of my mom.
 She always has one on at home and even packs them in her suitcase when traveling.
 She wears them not for a fashion statement, but for their intended use – practicality and keeping your other clothes clean when cooking and cleaning around the house.

-The Dirndl Stands the Test of Time
+Dirndl Dresses Stand the Test of Time

 Dirndls and Festivals

 The first time I became aware of the dirndl’s popularity was last year when I attended Volksfest in Stuttgart.
 It was my first German beer festival so I wasn’t really sure what to expect.
 The beer tents were bigger than I expected, the beer mugs more giant than what I was expecting, and there were these strange cookie hearts everywhere.
-All of this surprised me, however my biggest surprise was just how many people were dressed in traditional German/Bavarian dress for the festival.
+All of this surprised me, however my biggest surprise was just how many people were dressed in traditional Bavarian Oktoberfest attire for the festival.

 I expected older women to wear the traditional dirndl dress, but I wasn’t prepared for groups of teenagers wearing lederhosen and dirndls!
-The teenagers had somehow found a way to make the old traditional outfits cool again by making the skirts a little shorter, and the tops a bit more plunging – but they all still had aprons.
+The teenagers had somehow found a way to make the old traditional Oktoberfest clothing cool again by making the skirts a little shorter, and the tops a bit more plunging – but they all still had aprons.
 I tried to imagine my teenage nieces excited about wearing an apron and I just couldn’t picture it.

-Cannstatter Volksfest (beer festival) in Stuttgart is a great option for those who don’t want to do the giant crowds of Munich’s Okotberfest – plus – the Volksfest is actually in October and lasts 3 weeks!
+Cannstatter Volksfest (beer festival) in Stuttgart is a great option for those who don’t want to do the giant crowds of Munich’s Oktoberfest – plus – the Volksfest is actually in October and lasts 3 weeks!
 More Info here

 Where Hip and Traditional Oktoberfest Fashion Co-mingle – Angermaier